euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Latent Dirichlet Allocation.md

 ## Sample a topic

-The first step of the
+The first step to build the model is to build a multinomial distribution matrix for a set of documents and a set of topics.
+In the following image a probability is given for every pair (document,

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0NTMyNjQ1OF19
+eyJoaXN0b3J5IjpbLTI0MzUzMzMzOV19
 -->